-Your X-Ray or scan has shown that some of your facet joints are arthritic.
-Many people have some degree of arthritis in their facet joints once they get over the age of 30, and why some people should experience pain and others not is still a bit of a mystery.
-Some patients do benefit from injections of steroids into their facet joints, and the only way of finding out if this is the case for you is by trying it.
-The picture below explains where the facet joints are in the spine.
+Your scan has shown that one of your nerve roots is being irritated by a surrounding structure.
+If you scan people over the age of 30, many will have similar findings on their scan.
+Why some people experience pain and others not, is still a bit of a mystery.
+Some patients do benefit from injections of steroids around the nerve root that we think is being irritated, and the only way of finding out if this is the case for you is by trying it.
+The picture below explains where the nerve roots are in the spine.